Pronotum, mesonotum & metanotum

 Male similar to female in structure, but smaller and paler; tergite VIII with no marginal comb; tergite IX with median S1 setae longer than S2 and arising closer to S2 than to each other; sternites III–VII with transverse pore plate anterior to row of about 8 discal setae.

-Although very similar, this species can usually be distinguished from T. hawaiiensis using the character states given by Bhatti (1999).
-Generally, T. florum adults have the subapical veinal seta on the fore wing clavus longer than the apical seta, and the mesonotum has no lines of sculpture around the anterior pair of campaniform sensilla.
+Although very similar to T. hawaiiensis, adults of T. florum have the the fore wing clavus subapical seta longer than the apical seta, and the mesonotum has no lines of sculpture around the anterior pair of campaniform sensilla.
 However, individuals are sometimes found that are not easily assigned to either species.
-The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, about 285 species.
+The genus Thrips is the second largest genus in the Thysanoptera, and currently includes, worldwide, about 295 species.
 All members of genus Thrips lack ocellar setae I on the head, and they all have ctenidia on tergite VIII posteromesad to the spiracles.
 Other characters, such as number of antennal segments, number of setae on the fore wing veins, and number of discal setae on the sternites are variable between species (Palmer, 1992; Nakahara, 1994; Mound & Masumoto, 2005).

 Thrips florum Schmutz